jan3zk/audio_validation/README.md

 ## Usage

 The app can be started by executing ```python audio_validation.py```.
-A graphical user interface is displayed that enables to enter the input parameters, such as the path to the directory with WAV audio recordings, the path to the XLSX text file with the reference text, and the operating mode (manual / automatic / semi-automatic).
+A graphical user interface is displayed that enables to enter the input parameters, such as the path to the directory with WAV audio recordings, the path to the XLSX text file with the reference text, the operating mode (manual / automatic / semi-automatic), and the employed transcription engine (Google, Azure, FRI).
 After entering the input parameters the validation procedure is started by pressing the "Run" button.
 It is recommended to select the semi-automatic mode with the word error rate threshold set to WER = 0, which allows to manually check all recordings that have not passed the automatic check of compliance with the referece text.

 The first step of the validation process is to check the correctness of the format (channel: mono, sampling frequency: 44.1 kHz, file extension: WAV, subtype: PCM_16).
 This step is always performed automatically regardless of the operating mode selection.